Go Back Email Link

 Instructions

-• Pour 237 g of water (1 cup) into a 1.5-quart saucepan, and place it over medium heat.
+• Heat water.
+Pour water into a 1.5-quart saucepan, and place it over medium heat.

-• Once the sugar is completely dissolved, remove the pan from heat and allow it to cool slightly.
-Do not leave it on the heat as too much water can evaporate, and this will affect your sugar to water ratio!
+• Cool.
+Once the sugar is completely dissolved, remove the pan from heat and allow it to cool slightly.

-• Transfer the mix to a heat-safe container, like a glass measuring cup, to make it easier to pour into ice cube trays.
+• Pour into container.
+Transfer the mix to a heat-safe container, like a glass measuring cup, to make it easier to pour into ice cube trays.

-• Carefully pour your syrup into ice cube trays, then transfer to the freezer for 6-8 hours, or until frozen.
+• Portion + freeze.
+Carefully pour your syrup into ice cube trays, then transfer to the freezer for 6-8 hours, or until frozen.

-• Once the cubes have frozen solid, pop them out of the ice cube tray and store them in a zip-top bag in the freezer for up to 3 months.
+• Store.
+Once the cubes have frozen solid, pop them out of the ice cube tray and store them in a zip-top bag in the freezer for up to 12 months.

 Notes